isron89/cimol-dating-app/README.md

 # cimol-dating-app
-Dating app with php
+Dating app with php,css bootstrap

-Thanks to stackoverflow :"
+Thanks to github, stackoverflow :"

-Thanks to github :"

 Thanks to everyone who supported this project